ELO Digital Office Listed by AiLock Ransomware Group

 Why This Matters for You and Your Family

 When a company that handles business documents and digital workflows is breached, the ripple effects often reach ordinary people.
 Your employer, your doctor’s office, your child’s school, or a vendor you deal with may have used ELO systems to store contracts, invoices, employee records, or client information.
-If those files contained personal details such as names, addresses, dates of birth, or financial references, that information is now in the hands of criminals.
+If those files contained personal details such as names, addresses, dates of birth, or financial references, that information may now be in the hands of criminals.
 For your family, this increases the chance that seemingly unrelated accounts could be targeted next.

 The Doxxing and Identity-Chain Risks